-By comparison, under the rates and schedule proposed for the GGA through this Fee Study, this same landowner would pay a maximum of 77.20 per year (40 acres x 1.93/acre).
-From a cost standpoint, as well as a regulation standpoint, the GGA desires is to prevent state intervention while effectively managing groundwater resources.
+By comparison, under the rates and schedule proposed for the GGA through this Fee Study, this same landowner would pay a maximum of \$77.20 per year (40 acres x \$1.93/acre) or \$386 over the five-year period.
+From a cost standpoint, as well as a regulation standpoint, the GGA desires to prevent state intervention while effectively managing groundwater resources and provide a tailored approach to groundwater management.
 As such, the purpose of the GGA is to fully comply with SGMA on behalf of its landowners to avoid state intervention.